onechiporenko/eslint-plugin-ember-cleanup/README.md

 * `no-expr-in-dep-keys` Checks for expressions in the dependent keys
 * `no-push-object-in-loop` Rule to disallow use `pushObject(s)` inside loops (for very old Ember versions),
 * `no-empty-declaration` Rule to disallow empty `extend` for Ember Objects.
 Rule may be customized with `allowedFor` - list of types that may extended with nothing:
+* `cp-macro-alias` Looks for Computed Properties that look like `computed.alias` but written as 'general' CP

 ```
 {